 Just a few weeks ago the trees outside my room were bare; now they swarm with large green feathers, waving happily at the bright blue dome.
-Here I my flat, part of a six-dwelling conversion.
+Here I sit in my flat, part of a six-dwelling conversion.
 I see almost nothing of my housemates.
 Do they exist?
 Certainly I have seen two on pushbikes, and one drives a black MR2.
 Perhaps I should get a copy of Scott Walker’s concept album about the residents of such a house…

 The Chinese Playground was not an elegant walled garden, complete with willow trees and wind chimes; instead, it was a grim concrete accident designed for use as a car-park.
 Although it had a Grammar school and a Shakespeare garden in Victoria Park, Smethwick in the seventies wasn’t the sort of place where many people had cars…so the desolate grey walls played host to delinquent teens sniffing glue and drinking cheap cider.

 The team which designed the car park (Wilkins, Ross and Mayhew) had originally envisaged a four-storey construction with enhanced security for the upper floors – in case any visitors wanted to park a 3-litre Capri or a Jaguar, for instance – but the corruption scandal of the early seventies meant that materials and labour became unavailable.
 Eventually, as a compromise, the two-storey design was approved, but without the secure gates or electric lighting originally proposed.

 The walls of the unit included rectangular panels of reinforced concrete bearing abstract geometric designs, which led to the nickname ‘Chinese Playground’ although the various motifs were not actually oriental, but had been copied from a handbook of dentistry.